 For enquiries or further information, the DTS Service Manager Owen Murray can be contacted via the details below.

-Further information on the DTT, as well as some of the other services that DTS provide is also available here.
+Further information on the DTT, as well as some of the other services that DTS provide is also available on the Digital Transformation Service page.